 Toward an Insurrection of the Published?
 Ten Thoughts on Ticks & Comrades

 5. One might be tempted to think about the current dynamics of print-publishing starting from David Batterham’s clever throw away line that most booksellers are quite odd, which he suggests is not all that surprising “since we have all managed to escape or avoid more regular forms of work” (2011: 7).
-The problem with that observation is that while once it may have been possible to escape from ‘more regular forms of work’ work through certain forms of literary and publishing pursuits, today it much more seems that it is worked which escaped from us, in the sense that there the number of decent paying jobs left within publishing and media industries more generally.
-The other day I was discussing with a friend working for a fairly large independent press who described the way that he was nearing forty years old, was working in something close to what he would imagine as his dream job, but still needed to share a house with three other people and subsist on an income more fitting of a student existence then someone who has worked in a professional job for over ten years.
-One might be tempted to describe this, much as Jaron Lanier does (2013) as part of the generalized gutting of middle class jobs, particularly in forms of cultural work and media production, brought about by the effects of network technologies and labor.
+The problem with that observation is that while once it may have been possible to escape from ‘more regular forms of work,’ through certain forms of literary and publishing pursuits, today it much more seems that it is work which escaped from us, in the sense of the number of decent paying jobs left within publishing and media industries more generally.
+The other day I was discussing with a friend working for a fairly large independent press who described that he was nearing forty years old, was working in something close to what he would imagine as his dream job, but still needed to share a house with three other people and subsist on an income more fitting of a student existence than someone who has worked in a professional job for over ten years.
+One might be tempted to describe this, much as Jaron Lanier does (2013), as part of the generalized gutting of middle class jobs, particularly in forms of cultural work and media production, brought about by the effects of network technologies and labor.

 6. Are we then experiencing a death of print?
 Alessandro Ludovico has recently written an excellent book tracing out the history of this suggestion from its first recorded instance in 1894 to the present (2012).
-Perhaps not surprisingly, given that it is now possible to trace out more then a century of the idea, print’s proclaimed impending death seems a bit overstated, repeatedly.
+Perhaps not surprisingly, given that it is now possible to trace out more than a century of the idea, print’s proclaimed impending death seems a bit overstated, repeatedly.
 But that print seems unlikely to die does not mean that it is not changing, being drastically affected by constant shifts in technology and the dynamics of the digital world.
 Print publishing finds itself transformed by conflicting demands and roles, embedded into shifting expectations about the roles of various media, and familiarity with engaging with multiple media platforms.
-Ludovico suggests that these mutations in the politics and publishing could paradoxically lead to a revitalization of print.
-Personally I would very much welcome this development, as despite the explosion of materials available created by digital media, there is a certain hapticality that gets lots along the way.
-This revitalization of print would more then likely not be as the same mass medium that it was before.
-It is perhaps parallel to way that the rise of digital medias in music has been accompanied by the return of vinyl as a medium celebrated for its aesthetic qualities.
+Ludovico suggests that these mutations in politics and publishing could paradoxically lead to a revitalization of print.
+Personally, I would very much welcome this development, as despite the explosion of materials available, created by digital media, there is a certain hapticality that gets lost along the way.
+This revitalization of print would more than likely not be as the same mass medium that it was before.
+It is perhaps parallel to the way that the rise of digital media in music has been accompanied by the return of vinyl as a medium celebrated for its aesthetic qualities.

-9. What this means that is the constant recourse to or invocation of the notion of openness might indeed be a precondition of the insurrection of the published, but it is not its only characteristic.
-Rather we end up with questions how, what, and form whom is this openness constituted?
-Or perhaps more fundamentally, what is the open is open publishing?
+9. What this means is that the constant recourse to or invocation of the notion of openness might indeed be a precondition of the insurrection of the published, but it is not its only characteristic.
+Rather we end up with questions how, what, and for whom is this openness constituted?
+Or perhaps more fundamentally, what is the open in open publishing?
 What kinds of social relationships does it support?
 What kinds does it work to prevent?
 How can it serve to further the sociality in publishing argued for by someone like Breton?
 One interesting way to think through these kinds of questions, even if a bit strange, would be to return to Agamben’s commentary on Jakob Johann von Uexküll’s research about ticks (2004).
-As Uexküll describes the tick is it completely open the world.
-But in saying that its openness is constituted in a rather limited fashion: namely sensing the movement of warm blooded mammals below it so that it can drop itself on to them, suck out its necessary nourishment, and then die.
-In this version of the open it is not an unlimited capacity for becoming and transformation, but rather the organisms capacity to interact with its particular world.
-Thus it is not true to say the tick is not open the world; it is as open as can be, and sustains itself through that relationship to the world.
+As Uexküll describes, the tick is completely open the world.
+But in saying that, its openness is constituted in a rather limited fashion: namely sensing the movement of warm-blooded mammals below it so that it can drop itself on to them, suck out its necessary nourishment, and then die.
+In this version of the open, it is not an unlimited capacity for becoming and transformation, but rather the organism's capacity to interact with its particular world.
+Thus, it is not true to say the tick is not open to the world; it is as open as can be, and sustains itself through that relationship to the world.